 Welcome to the MEG lab at MIT!

-The Magnetoencephalography (MEG) lab operates as a core facility at MIT and is part of the Martinos Imaging Center at MIT.
+The Magnetoencephalography (MEG) lab operates as a core facility at MIT and is part of MIT's Martinos Imaging Center at the McGovern Institute for Brain Research.
 It is accessible to all members of the local research community.

 The McGovern Institute for Brain Research building on the MIT campus.